 Follow her on social media @lettucebelively

 Jessica’s yoga journey began in 2008 when she began practicing in search of relief from the demands of long-distance running.
-She quickly fell in love with the physical, mental, and emotional benefits of the practice and credits yoga for helping her complete many marathons and half-marathons.
-She completed her first 200-hr teacher training in 2013, her 300-hr with Jason Crandell in 2021, and is in on-going training with Stephanie Snyder.
-Jessica considers herself a student first and a teacher second, so continual learning is a priority to her as a yoga practitioner and teacher.
+She quickly fell in love with the physical, mental, and emotional benefits of the practice and credits yoga for helping her complete multiple marathons and half-marathons.
+She completed her first 200-hr teacher training in 2013, a 300-hr with Jason Crandell in 2021, and an additional 200-hr training with Stephanie Snyder in 2021.
+Jessica considers herself a student first and a teacher second, so continual practice and training with Stephanie and Jason is a priority to her as a yoga practitioner and teacher.

 Outside of yoga, Jessica has a BA in Psychology and an MBA.
 She spent over ten years in corporate marketing before pivoting in 2018 to fully invest herself in yoga.
-When not teaching or practicing, Jessica loves traveling, running, writing, vegan cooking and baking, and her two beloved corgis.
+When not teaching or practicing, Jessica loves traveling, running, writing, vegan cooking and baking, and her two beloved corgis Finlee and Tucker.

 Page earned her RYT-200-hour certification with the Yoga Alliance in 2014 through Body Balance and she is also certified in two levels of Reiki (energy work) and EFT therapy.
 Page currently teaches Hot Yoga at Body Balance, which she considers her yoga “home base” and where she attended her first hot yoga class in 2008.